 AUSTRALIA’S biggest sheep buyer Kuwait is turning to building its own flocks, concerned about the plans to halt the Middle East live trade is sees is vital to its food security.

-The majority Kuwait government-owned Al Mawashi/Kuwait Livestock and Trading Company operation imported 1.28 million Australian sheep in 2017, of 1.88 million exported live from Australia.
+The majority Kuwait government-owned Al Mawashi/Kuwait Livestock and Trading Company operation imported 1.28 million Australian sheep in 2017, out of the total of 1.88 million exported live from Australia.

 The company’s chief executive officer Osama Boodai visited Australia earlier this month, following 60 Minutes’ release of video footage showing sheep dead and dying in over-heated crowded conditions on Middle Eastern shipments.